RezwanM/ASDEmotionRecognition/Speech Model/README.md

 "Ensemble_Performance_Metrics" directory contains the performance measures of the Ensemble model (SVM+MLP+RNN) using the Custom feature set.
 The directory includes individual saved model files and other files of the experiment.

+"Save_Features_CSVs" directory contains files used to extract features from the datasets and save them as CSV files for later use.

 "Librosa_Results" directory contains all experiment files for the Custom feature set and all three classifiers (SVM, MLP, and RNN).
 This directory has two sub-directories.
 The "Confusion_Matrices" sub-directory contains experiment files for plotting the confusion matrices, and the "Results" sub-directory contains experiment files for printing the performance metrics.

 "Parselmouth_Results" directory contains all experiment files for the Partial GeMAPS feature set and all three classifiers (SVM, MLP, and RNN).
 This directory has two sub-directories.
 The "Confusion_Matrices" sub-directory contains experiment files for plotting the confusion matrices, and the "Results" sub-directory contains experiment files for printing the performance metrics.